The Journey from Land’s End to John o’Groats

 Of course once you cross into Scotland, the scenery gets more wild and cold.
 The Highlands is as far again as it is from England to Scotland, so the journey even by train will take several hours.

-Embrace the mystery at Loch Ness.
-Its deep waters are famously linked to the elusive Nessie.
-Whether or not you spot the monster, the serene landscapes around the loch offer a stunning backdrop for a day of exploration.
+The deep waters of Loch Ness are of course linked to Nessie.
+Whether or not you spot the monster, the stunning backdrop is worth it.

-Then head to Inverness, the ‘capital of the Highland’s.
-This is the UK’s smallest city, and the gateway to some mighty pretty scenery, before finally arriving at your final destination, the remote (but welcoming) signpost of John O’Groats.
+Inverness is ‘capital of the Highlands, and the UK’s smallest city.
+Gateway to more pretty scenery, before arriving at the remote but welcoming signpost of John o’Groats.

 If you wish to continue your journey, you could take a ferry trip from here to the beautiful Orkney Islands, to spot puffins and other wildlife along the coast.